encoredev/encore/docs/tutorials/booking-system.md

 Now try retrieving the availability by calling the `booking.GetAvailability` endpoint through the API Explorer in the Development Dashboard.

-🥐 Somewhere inside the `booking` package, add the following functions and import the `slices` package:
+🥐 Add the following functions inside the `booking` package, and import the `slices` package:

 ```go
 func listBookingsBetween(